Tourism Sector Profile of Kenya

 Tourism Businesses in Kenya pay a Catering and Tourism Development Levy which funds are utilized by CTDLT for development and sponsorship of marketing through Kenya Tourist Board, training through Kenya Utaali College and development of standards.

 Utalii College is a recognized centre of excellence for Tourism Training, offering a wide range of training and courses in all areas of tourism, including safari guiding, hotel management, catering and hospitality.
 The College earned recognition by the World Tourism Organisation as one of the world’s 16 Centres of Professional Excellence.
 The East African Community has also designated Kenya Utalii College as one of its three Centres of Excellence in tourism training.

 KTDC is responsible for development and indigenisation of tourism facilities through; direct investment in tourism, improvement and/or expansion of new or existing tourist facilities and indigenisation of ownership of tourism facilities in the industry.

 The Kenyatta International Conference Centre is located in the heart of Nairobi and within a walking distance of several five star hotels.
 This makes KICC the perfect venue for conferences, meetings, exhibitions and special events.
 KICC has hosted many successful international conferences and seminars.

 Bomas of Kenya is a tourist village and conference centre in Langata, Nairobi.
 Bomas (homesteads) displays traditional villages belonging to the several Kenyan tribes.

+It preserves, maintains and promotes rich and diverse cultural values of various tribal groups of Kenya.
 The complex also contains the biggest theatre in Africa with 3,500 seats.
 There are traditional dances from a variety of tribes performed at the venue on daily basis.
 The venue can also be utilized as a conference facility.